danistark1/laravelNotes/README.md

 - update the roles table, add a name field
 - update the role_user table add user_id, role_id

+With a many-to-many relationship you can get, insert, update and delete user's roles using the relation.

 in the user model add

 ```php